frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ### Sunday from 09:00:

 - Open Rapier (24 spots)
-- Open Sabre (48 spots, will run in paralell)
+- Open Sabre and Women's Sabre (48 spots, will run in paralell)
 - All sunday finals

 ## Rules